 Joined 2020

 In Eugene, Ann has worked in nonprofits for over 20 years as a board member and completed a one year nonprofit management course from Lane Community College in 2011.
-She often serves when a transition is underway and has worked with Village School and Tamarack Aquatic Center through transitions that required reorganization and role clarifications.
+She often serves when a transition is underway and has worked with Village School and Tamarack Aquatic Center through transitions that required reorganization and role clarification.
+Currently, she serves as a community member on the 4j Equity Advisory Committee to the Superintendent.

-Ann is trained as a Dance/ Movement Therapist that brings together the fields of dance and psychology.
+Ann is trained as a Dance/ Movement Therapist who brings together the fields of dance and psychology.
 She is a dancer and licensed professional counselor.
 Her work integrates the mind and the body through movement and touch.
 Three years ago, she became a licensed massage therapist.
 Massage therapy and her ongoing training in Body Mind Centering have deepened her work with the body.
+She has taught dance/ movement therapy to graduate students at Marylhurst College in Lake Oswego and served as a Dance therapy supervisor to graduate students at Antioch University in Keene, NH.t therapy to graduate students at Marylhurst College in Lake Oswego and served as a Dance therapy supervisor to graduate students at Antioch University in Keene, NH.

 Ann Musgrove